Transformation of a pantry

-Okay here, let me give some advice for those who would like to give a youthful look to their old wooden kitchen cabinets: put a primer before you start painting in order to have a more resistant finish.
-In my case, I unfortunately had no primer on hand and no access to a store to buy it.
-So I applied Colorantic Cotton Ball paint directly.
+Okay, let me give you some advice for those who would like to give a youthful look to their old wooden kitchen cabinets: put a primer before you start painting in order to have a more resistant finish.
+In my case, I, unfortunately, had no primer on hand and no access to a store to buy it.
+So I applied Collorantic Cotton Ball applied directly.

 I then put 3 coats of Colorantic matte varnish on the cabinets.
 The goal is to have a finish that would resist my children’s not always clean little hands, and my culinary failures (since the oven is near my pantry).

-In all, this project took two days to complete and the result is perfect, despite the fact that I did not put a primer.
-I reiterate here however, if you want to make any kitchen cabinets last, I advise a primer first.
-All that is left to do for me is to start the second floor, which contains no less than 16 prefinished walls in brown, gray, green and a kind of orange to which I cannot describe the exact colour…
+In all, this project took two days to complete.
+It took longer for my husband to install the doors than it did for me to paint.
+The result is perfect, despite the fact that I did not put in a primer.
+I advise however if you want to make any kitchen cabinets last, to apply a primer first.
+Now all that is left for me to do is to start the second floor.
+That contains no less than 16 prefinished walls in brown, gray, green and a kind of orange to which I cannot describe the exact colour…